almenscorner/IntuneCD/README.md

   - **NOTE:** The split option `-s` has been changed so you only need to include the parameter without anything else.
 If you are using this option you will have to change it from `-s Y` to `-s`
   - All items in lists are now included, before some items were left out
 - Bug fix to Conditional Access where the backup failed if no policys exists

-## What's new in 1.2.0
-- Improvements to documentation
-  - If a setting within a table cell has multiple entries, they are now separated by a new line instead of just a comma
-  - Setting name is now separated, for example, `dataRoamingBlocked` will be `Data Roaming Blocked`
-- Conditional access :tada:
-  - Conditional access is now backed up, this means you will **have to add additional permissions to the Azure AD App Registration**.
-More information can be found under [Required Azure AD application Graph API permissions](#required-azure-ad-application-graph-api-permissions).
-  - If you do not wish to back up/update Conditional access, make sure you add it to exclusions
-    - `IntuneCD-startbackup -e ConditionalAccess`
-    - `IntuneCD-startupdate -e ConditionalAccess`
-  - Assignments are currently not updated, changes to settings on policies are detected however and updated

 ## I use Powershell, Do I need to learn Python?
 No.